When will we run out of oil, and what happens then?

 How long is the world's oil supply going to last?

 It's difficult to know how much oil is actually left on the planet and there’s quite a bit of disagreement on when exactly we’ll run out.
-However, as of 2021, there may be 40 to 50 years of oil left.
+However, as of 2023, there should be enough oil left to meet global demand for at least 27 more years.

 Lots More Information